ReVille Attempted Confessing: Claims he tried to confess crimes to mandatory reporters

 Motley Rice represents ReVille sexual abuse survivors along with attorney William H. Nixon, Jr., of Charleston, S.C.
 Nixon, who focuses his practice in criminal law, is helping survivors work with law enforcement and navigate the criminal justice system.

-If you or your child is or has been a victim of sexual abuse and you would like to discuss your potential legal options with one of our attorneys, please call 1.800.768.4026 or email David Hoyle or Laura Khare directly.
+If you or your child is or has been a victim of childhood sexual abuse and you would like to discuss your potential legal options with one of our attorneys, please call 1.800.768.4026 or email David Hoyle or Laura Khare directly.
 Our initial consultation is free and confidential.